 Instructions

-- Gather your supplies for stamping your fabric.
-I choose this printed fabric for my stamping and made my own stamp for the fly - I couldn't find one that suited my vision for this fabric to use in an art quilt.
+Gather your supplies for stamping your fabric.
+I chose this printed fabric for my stamping and made my own stamp for the fly - I couldn't find one that suited my vision for this fabric to use in an art quilt.
+Press your fabric to remove any wrinkles.

 Recommended Products